mathuin/pyment/README.md

 Pyment is my first experience with virtualenv.
 I have created a requirements.txt file from the output of 'pip freeze' which should be enough to recreate my environment.
 Please let me know if anything is missing!

 In addition to the packages listed in the requirements file, pyment requires python 2.6 or greater.
-Also, there is an issue with label printing if the label includes an image.
-The following error message is displayed:

-    IOError: decoder zip not available

-I am still working on this problem, and will update the documentation when I have a solution.

 # Initial Configuration